Share This Story

-Securing funding for critical public works projects is more competitive than ever.
+Securing funding for critical public works projects—from water treatment upgrades to new fleet maintenance facilities—is more competitive than ever.
 Limited capital, strict regulations and tight deadlines make traversing the evolving grant landscape a steep challenge.

 Understanding Grant Levels

-The process begins with identifying and prioritizing community needs, then finding “the right fit” among various funding sources.
-Successful proposal applicants match project scale and criteria with the appropriate grant types.
+The process begins with identifying and prioritizing community needs, then finding "the right fit" among various funding sources.
+In this vein, successful proposal applicants match project scale and criteria with the appropriate grant types.

-- BUILD Grants, empowering transportation and infrastructure projects.
+- BUILD Grants, which empower transportation and infrastructure projects that augment safety, sustainability and economic prosperity.

 - FEMA's Hazard Mitigation Grant Program (HMGP) for disaster preparedness and climate adaptation.